IbrahimXXs/Mobile-Robotic-Camera-X-Arm-Gazebo-ROS2/README.md

 * RViz2 Integration: RViz2, a 3D visualization tool for ROS2, is integrated into the project.
 It serves as a valuable tool for visualizing the robot model, TFs, and sensor data, aiding in debugging and understanding the robot's state.

+* Rqt_graph for Node Visualization: Rqt_graph is utilized to visualize the ROS2 node graph.
+It provides a graphical representation of the communication between nodes, allowing for a clear understanding of the data flow within the robotic system.
+This is particularly useful for debugging and optimizing the communication between different components.

 #### Dependencies:

 To run and test this project, you'll need the following dependencies installed: